 We provide more than 20 million meals annually over three states in 20 counties.

 Who does the Freestore Foodbank serve?

-Through our network of 275 partner agencies, the Freestore Foodbank serves our community’s most vulnerable citizens through soup kitchens, food pantries, shelters, after-school/summer programs, and senior, youth, rehabilitation and outreach centers.
-We also partner with local school districts to provide thousands of meals to students from low-income families, through our in-house programs, Kids Cafe and Power Pack.
+With the support of our network of 260 community partner agencies, the Freestore Foodbank serves hungry children and families through soup kitchens, food pantries, shelters, after-school/summer programs, and senior, youth, rehabilitation and outreach centers.
+We also partner with local school districts to provide thousands of meals to disadvantaged students through our in-house programs, Kids Cafe and Power Pack.

-The Freestore Foodbank provides emergency food assistance to individuals in need from the Food Room at our Customer Connection Center in Over-the-Rhine.
-We also distribute food through our network of 275 partner agencies that feed those in our extended community.
+The Freestore Foodbank provides emergency food and other services at our Customer Connection Center in Over-the-Rhine.
+We also distribute food through our network of 260 community partner agencies located in our Tri-State area.
 Information regarding our emergency Food Room below:

 112 E. Liberty St.